 Why Family Weekend matters

 If Family Weekend is scheduled for late September or early October, it may feel as though your student just left for college.
 For some families, it seems as though it has been forever since they’ve seen their student, and for other families it may seem very soon to be visiting.
 Colleges often schedule Family Weekend at this point while the weather is still nice, and well before students become involved in midterm exams and the very busy holiday and end of semester seasons.

 Family Weekend is a great opportunity to check in on how your student is adjusting to school.
-He may be excited to “host” you and show you his room and his favorite places on campus, have you meet his roommate and friends, introduce you to some of his professors, and generally show you how he fits into his new life.
+Your student may be excited to ”host” you and show you their room and favorite places on campus, have you meet their roommate and friends, introduce you to some of their professors, and generally show you how they fit into their new life.
 Parents will often leave Family Weekend with a better sense of the experience of being at the school from their student’s perspective, and reassured that their student is settling in.

 Planning for Family Weekend